CEAC333/pong_reinforcement_learning/README.md

 ##Credits

-Code originally developed by [malreddysid](https://github.com/malreddysid), updated by[llSourcell](https://github.com/llSourcell).
-I've adapted it to TF 1.0 and adapted to be used for an exercise.
+Code originally developed by [malreddysid](https://github.com/malreddysid), updated by [llSourcell](https://github.com/llSourcell).
+I've adapted it to TF 1.0, Anaconda python and adapted to be used for an exercise.